When buying a vehicle, it’s important to understand that there may be scams out there and to know the different ways that people use to fool you.

 Here are five common car buying scams to watch out for:

 1. Air Conditioning System Issues – Also listed as “just needs Freon,” which really means “the air conditioner is broken.”
-Avoid vehicles with this type of description on the market.
+Always avoid vehicles with this type of description on the market.
 If you aren’t sure to what extent the air conditioning is damaged, and a broken A/C unit could mean a leak.
 2. Title Washing – Private sellers who have a title brand such as salvage on their vehicle are required to disclose this to you as the buyer.
 Unfortunately, some of these sellers attempt to “wash” the title, this can be done by registering the vehicle in another state and misleading the DMV into assigning a regular title.

 2. Title Washing – Private sellers who have a title brand such as salvage on their vehicle are required to disclose this to you as the buyer.
 Unfortunately, some of these sellers attempt to “wash” the title, this can be done by registering the vehicle in another state and misleading the DMV into assigning a regular title.

 3. Altering the Odometer – This is when a seller alters the vehicle’s odometer, misrepresenting the correct mileage.
 Odometer fraud is illegal, but unfortunately, people have found ways to alter the mileage even with digital odometers.
 Although it can be intricate to find odometer fraud, the best way to combat this requires a careful look at the car’s history report and service records (CARFAX) as well as inspecting the vehicle in person.
-Look for any noticeable wear and tear on the brake pedal and steering wheel.
+Be diligent to look for any noticeable wear and tear on the brake pedal and steering wheel.

 4. “Ran When Parked” – This is another way of the seller saying the vehicle was working when I parked it but no longer does.
 Instead of taking care the problem(s), many will try and sell it to someone privately to avoid the costs.
 Sellers may try this this by saying “X part needs to be replaced,” which should be another red flag.